 他的话让/使妹妹决定去工作。（Tādehuà rànɡ/shǐ mèimei juédìnɡ qù ɡōnɡzuò.）

-His words make his young sister decide to work.
+His words made his young sister decide to work.

-- When the place of Verb2 is Adjective, there are usually no other elements following the Adjective; however, if it’s a Verb, there could be other elements that follow.
+- When Action 2 is an Adjective, there are usually no other elements following it, but if it’s a Verb, there could be other elements.

-Some other points we should focus on are:
+Some other points to keep in mind are: